tekr-io/lukaz-reference/source/includes/main.md

 ## Get All Questions

-This endpoint retrieves all questions of a workspace.
+This endpoint retrieves all questions of a workspace or made by the user.
 See `getQuestion` for a detailed description of a question structure.

 ```javascript